Horse64/hvm.horse64.org/BUILD.md

 scratch without a prebuilt Horse64 already available.**
 You will need to do this if e.g. you're on a new, different Unix-like where no prebuilt Horse64 is available yet.
-Please not all Unix systems are supported by HVM, but most should work.
+Please note not all Unix systems are supported by HVM, but most should work.
 HVM expects a little endian CPU and 32-bit or 64-bit pointers and will break otherwise.)*